 In the highly competitive and cutthroat IT industry, every vendor fights for your business -- sometimes using fear, uncertainty and doubt (FUD) to downplay competitors and bolster their own products.
-The virtualization
+The virtualization market is no different.

 Vendors may twist the facts or omit key details to look better than a competitor.
 In extreme cases, they deliberately spread misinformation.
 These dirty tactics are examples of FUD, and they're designed to sway your opinion.

 With the possibility of FUD muddling your IT decisions, how do you obtain the correct information to make informed purchases?
 If you thoroughly research products and ask the right questions, you can combat vendor FUD in all its forms.

 Vendors spread FUD in many different ways, including ads, articles, blog posts and social media outlets such as Twitter.
 FUD battles begin when one vendor fires a competitive dig at an opponent, and it results in a return volley.

 In many cases, FUD attacks are acts of desperation from a vendor that will do anything to get your business -- or at least your attention.
 By casting FUD, the perpetrators hope to influence your decision-making process in their favor.
 Sometimes FUD is subtle and hard to detect, while other times it's blatantly obvious.
 These tips will help you navigate FUD-dy waters.

 Challenge vendors' claims